annapureddy/datasciencecoursera/getting-cleaning-data/README.md

 There were several choices made:
  * I do not consider data in 'Inertial Signals' folder.
-This is because we remove all features that are not a mean or standard deviation in step 2 (which reads "Extracts only the measurements on the mean and standard deviation for each measurement")
+This is because we remove all features that are not a mean or standard deviation in step 2 anyway (which reads "Extracts only the measurements on the mean and standard deviation for each measurement")
  * The script takes care of setting up the workspace.
 This involves downloading the data directly from the URL, storing and extracting the data into a temporary directory, and working in that temporary directory.
 This was